PeterCamilleri/CX16/docs/vm_sp.md

 easily switch between multiple stacks without copying lots of data.
 * Since this stack occupies a page, the initial value of the low byte is $FF.
 * No index registers are occupied by the operation of this stack.
+* The Y register can be used to provide offsets to the stack pointer.
+* These stacks are not interrupt safe.

 [Back to the Top](#implementing-vm-stacks)